 Workers’ rights are personal to Rachel Morowitz, who joined Keller Rohrback’s Complex Litigation team in August 2017.

 The Bay Area native’s father was diagnosed with multiple sclerosis (MS) when she was 10 years old and her brother was diagnosed with brain cancer when she was in second grade.
-Her family didn’t have to worry about access to health care, but her family’s health issues made her more empathetic to families that do.
+Though Rachel’s family didn’t have to worry about access to health care, her family’s health issues made her more empathetic to families that do.